aimms/documentation/dataexchange/using.rst

 Typically a tree-based data format can consists of several types of nodes:

-* structural nodes, which can hold multiple structurally different named childnodes,
+*  structural nodes, which can hold children that are structured differently,
 * repetitive nodes, which can hold multiple (named or unnamed) child nodes of the same type and structure, and
 * value-holding leaf nodes, which hold the actual labels of bound indices or values of multi-dimensional identifiers.